Planning

 Crete without a car is possible, but it changes the island.
 The visitor trades reach for rhythm, spontaneity for structure, and private roads for public corridors.

-The mistake is pretending otherwise.
+The mistake is treating bus coverage as the same thing as island coverage.
 A carless itinerary needs fewer bases, better timing, more patience, and a willingness to let some parts of Crete remain beyond reach.

 Car-free decision map